EgonOlsen71/ImageViewer/README.md

 # Remote Image Viewer
 An image viewer for the WiC64

+Download of the C64 application: https://github.com/EgonOlsen71/ImageViewer/blob/main/basic/build/imageviewer.d64

+To simply use the C64 application, you don't need to host and run the server yourself.
+The application will use an existing server if you don't modify it.

+The application is also part of the WiC64 portal.

 This project consists of two parts:

 * an application that runs on the C64